Gender Stereotypes: Definition, Examples, And Research

 Gender stereotypes are deeply ingrained societal beliefs and expectations about the characteristics, roles, and behaviors considered appropriate for individuals based on their gender.
 These stereotypes often reinforce traditional notions of masculinity and femininity, limiting individuals' freedom to express themselves authentically.

-While some gender norms may be rooted in biological differences between male and female, gender stereotypes typically arise from a society’s culture and traditions.
+While some gender norms may be rooted in biological differences between male and female, gender stereotypes typically arise from a society’s culture and traditions regarding women and men.
 They may be reinforced by media, institutions, and an individual’s family, community, and peers.
 In recent decades, however, attitudes have shifted within many cultures, with more widely-accepted recognition of gender diversity and less emphasis on traditional gender roles.
 Nevertheless, gender and gender stereotypes still play a significant role in the cultural landscape.

 Examples of gender stereotypes